 Carter’s entire career has been devoted to public.
 Besides his time at Francis Marion, Carter has served as the Chief of Staff to Governor Mark Sanford, the executive director of the South Carolina Budget and Control Board, the senior executive assistant to South Carolina Governor Carroll Campbell, and as the chairman of the political science department at the College of Charleston and on the faculties of the University of Central Florida and Western Kentucky University.

 Presently, he chairs the S.C.
 Institute of Medicine and Public Health Board of Directors, the Governor's Graduate Medical Education Advisory Council, the Greater Florence Chamber of Commerce Board of Directors, and the S.C.
 Governor's Commission for International Cooperation and Agreements.
 He also serves on the Board of Trustees of Carolinas Hospital System, the S.C.
 Bar Association's Commission for an Independent Judiciary, the South Carolina Research Association and the W. O. Powers Foundation.

 His career service has been recognized by the National Governor's Association (Distinguished State Executive Award), the American Association of University Professors (Ralph Brown Award), the S.C.
 Chamber of Commerce (Public Servant of the Year Award), the International Federation of German-American Clubs (Lucius Clay Award), the S.C.
 Humanities Council (Governor's Award in the Humanities), and the S.C.
 Regional Council of Governments (Public Official of the Year Award).

 Dr. Carter received his BA degree from the University of Central Florida and was awarded its distinguished alumnus award in 1999.
 He earned his MPA and PhD degrees from the University of South Carolina and was recognized by the University's College of Arts and Sciences as its distinguished graduate alumnus in 2006.
-He is a retired Colonel in the U.S. Marine Corps Reserve.
+He has authored five books and numerous juried chapters and articles.